richo/snowplow-wiki/technical-documentation/2-collectors/contrib-nodejs-collector/SnowCannon-setup-guide.md

 1. That you want to log the SnowPlow event data collected by SnowCannon to **Amazon S3**
 2. That you will use **Fluentd** to handle the actual file upload to S3
-3. That you will use **XXX** to make sure SnowCannon keeps running
+3. That you will use **Forever** as your service daemon
+4. That you will use **Monit** as your process monitor

-If any of these assumptions are not true, then you may need to additionally consult the SnowCannon README file, the Fluentd user manual and/or the manual to your preferred process monitor.
+If any of these assumptions are not true, then you may need to additionally consult the SnowCannon README file, the Fluentd user manual and/or the manual to your preferred service daemon or process monitor.

 ### Hardware and OS